MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/Tax-feature-support-for-transfer-order.md

 To configure and use this functionality, you must complete three main steps:

 1. **RCS setup:** In Regulatory Configuration Service, set up the tax feature, tax codes, and tax codes applicability for tax code determination in transfer orders.
-2. **Finance setup:** In Microsoft Dynamics 365 Finance, turn on the **Tax in transfer order** feature, set up the tax calculation service parameters for inventory, and set up core tax parameters.
+2. **Dynamics 365 Finance setup:** In Finance, enable the **Tax in transfer order** feature, set up the tax calculation service parameters for inventory, and set up core tax parameters.
 3. **Inventory setup:** Set up the inventory configuration for transfer order transactions.

 ## Set up RCS for tax and transfer order transactions